Microleadoff/database-installer-py/readme.md

 ## Installation

-Unzip all databases.
+Unzip all databases in the databases folder.
 Make sure all files have the same name as the zip files, but with the .sql extension.

 ## Execution